TEN7-Archive/tractorbeam/README.md

 * **cacheDir** is the full path to the directory inside the container to cache the backups.
 The directory must exist, and should be mounted as a persistent volume.

-### Backing up files over SSH
+### Rolling backup of files over SSH

-Tractorbeam can backup an entire directory from any SSH-accessible source.
+Tractorbeam can perform a rolling backup an entire directory from any SSH-accessible source.
 To do so, create one or more items under the `tractorbeam.files` list:

 ```yaml
 tractorbeam: